 This isn’t something I’ve tried, though I can’t imagine it working well as the oil is needed for the fudgy gooey brownies texture.
 However, due to the fat in the almond flour, you may be able to get away with a substitution – possibly applesauce.
 (If you try, let me know in the comments).

 I do not recommend substitute with a wheat based flour or coconut flour (make chocolate coconut flour muffins instead).
 Alternatively, the closest alternative would be to use another nut flour such as cashew flour – as it has a similar fat content/structure.
 Texture and taste may vary.
 For a nut-free option, sunflower seed flour may work, but I have not tested any of these.

 Both may work, but texture will be different as they are not as finely milled as store bought almond flour.
 I found that with almond meal, my gooey brownies were more cake like in texture.

-For a vegan option, you may be able to use a chia or flax egg, though I haven’t tried, so I can’t guarantee results, and, honestly, I think eggs are important for this recipe for it not to be ‘oily’ and for texture.
+For a vegan option, you may be able to use a chia seed egg or flax egg, though I haven’t tried, so I can’t guarantee results, and, honestly, I think eggs are important for this recipe for it not to be ‘oily’ and for texture.
 However, I’ve heard of several friends using Bob’s Red Mill egg replacer in similar bakes with good results, so that may be worth experimenting with.
 Try my almond flour banana bread tested successfully egg free with chia seed egg!